-LLaVa-Next~\citep{llavanext} is a multimodal LLM (MLLM), which integrates a CLIP image encoder, LLM and a vision--language MLP projector to align image features to the input embedding space of the LLM.
-We use LLaVa-Next with Mistral 7B~\citep{mistral7b} as the backbone LLM.\footnote{\url{https://huggingface.co/llava-hf/llava-v1.6-mistral-7b-hf}} We experiment with three variants:\ (1) \llavanext:\ the \textit{$<$eos$>$} token embedding is used to aggregate information from the multimodal input, a method commonly employed in prior work for text retrieval~\citep{mistrale5, repllama}; (2) \promptllavanext: the MLLM is prompted to summarize each multimodal query (or document) input in one word, using embedding for the last token to encode multimodal input;\footnote{We refer readers to Table~\ref{tb:instructions_for_promptllava} in the Appendix for the prompt and more detail from the prior work~\citep{promptreps, e5v}.} (3) \nvembed: The LLM from LLaVa-Next is replaced by the fine-tuned LLM-based text retrieval model NV-Embed-v1~\citep{nvemb} while all other components (i.e., image encoder and vision--language MLP projector) remain unchanged.\footnote{\url{https://huggingface.co/nvidia/NV-Embed-v1}} Note that the backbone of NV-Embed-v1 is Mistral 7B.
-The instructions for \llavanext{} (or \nvembed{}) and \promptllavanext{} are illustrated in Table~\ref{tb:instructions_for_nvembed} and \ref{tb:instructions_for_promptllava} (in the Appendix), respectively.
-For reranking experiments, we also utilize LLaVa-Next with Mistral 7B and the prompts are listed in Table~\ref{tb:prompts_for_reranking} (in the Appendix).
+LLaVa-Next~\citep{llavanext} is a multimodal LLM (MLLM), which integrates a CLIP image encoder, LLM and a vision-language MLP projector to align image features to the input embedding space of the LLM.
+We use LLaVa-Next with the Mistral 7B~\citep{mistral7b} as the backbone LLM.\footnote{\url{https://huggingface.co/llava-hf/llava-v1.6-mistral-7b-hf}} We experiment with three variants:\ (1) \llavanext:\ the \textit{$<$eos$>$} token embedding is used to aggregate information from the multimodal input, a method commonly employed in prior work on text retrieval~\citep{mistrale5, repllama}; (2) \promptllavanext: the MLLM is prompted to summarize each multimodal query (or document) input in one word, using embedding of the last token to encode multimodal input;\footnote{We refer readers to Appendix Table~\ref{tb:instructions_for_promptllava} for the prompt and more details from the prior work~\citep{promptreps, e5v}.} (3) \nvembed: The LLM from LLaVa-Next is replaced by the fine-tuned LLM-based text retrieval model NV-Embed-v1~\citep{nvemb} while all other components (i.e., image encoder and vision-language MLP projector) remain unchanged.\footnote{\url{https://huggingface.co/nvidia/NV-Embed-v1}} Note that the backbone of NV-Embed-v1 is also Mistral 7B.
+The instructions for \llavanext{} (or \nvembed{}) and \promptllavanext{} are illustrated in Appendix Table~\ref{tb:instructions_for_nvembed} and \ref{tb:instructions_for_promptllava}, respectively.
+For reranking experiments, we also utilize LLaVa-Next with Mistral 7B, and the prompts are listed in Appendix Table~\ref{tb:prompts_for_reranking}.